dhis2/training-docs/content/design_for_data_use/tg_DEGs.md

 ### Show how to manage DE Groups and DE Group Sets in Maintenance

-Let us create a data element group for learner enrolment.
+Let us create a data element group for Immunization.

 Navigate to Maintenance -> Data Element